How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Limitations

 Another consideration is that our analysis focuses on only two source-aware evaluation metrics, COMET and MetricX.
-Since MetricX is the only metric significantly affected by the source, some detailed results for COMET were reported in Appendix~C to enhance clarity and focus of the paper.
+Since MetricX is the only metric significantly affected by the source, some detailed results for COMET were reported in Appendix~E to enhance clarity and focus of the paper.
 Although this scope may appear narrow, these metrics were deliberately selected as widely used representatives of two distinct families of source-aware metrics, both consistently ranked among the top-performing ones in the WMT Metrics Shared Tasks.
-Furthermore, the fact that the findings obtained with MetricX remain valid even when considering COMET further supports the broader applicability and reliability of our conclusions.
+Furthermore, the fact that the findings obtained with MetricX remain valid for COMET further supports the broader applicability and reliability of our conclusions.

 A final limitation concerns the quality of the systems used to generate synthetic sources.
 The two MT models employed for back-translation are both high performing, whereas the three ASR systems used to produce source ASRs do not always reach the same level of accuracy.
 We acknowledge that including lower-performing MT models in the analysis would likely have resulted in a reduction of the reliability of BT sources, similar to the degradation observed for ASR sources with high WERs.
 However, in typical research and experimental conditions, high-quality MT models are generally easier to obtain than equally reliable ASR systems, as discussed in Appendix A. Accordingly, our experimental setup was designed to be consistent with the capabilities of systems commonly available in current research environments.
+Again, the experiments on Bemba-English (Section~\ref{sec:additional-exps_low-resource}) partially address this limitation, as they include BT models of markedly different quality, even rather weak, and show that BT-based synthetic metrics retain their effectiveness even when the back-translation quality is low.
+However, as with the limitation on language coverage, this evidence is drawn from a single language pair and cannot be regarded as a general guarantee, particularly for scenarios involving language pairs for which only very low-quality MT models are available.

 \appendixsection{On the Quality of ASR and MT Models} In Section~\ref{sec:src-generation}, we discussed that MT models tend to exhibit higher quality than ASR models.
 In the following, we outline typical performance levels reported in the literature for both tasks, to contextualize our findings and clarify the expected reliability of the synthetic sources used in our experiments.